rust-seq/simd-minimizers/README.md

 ## Benchmarks

-Benchmarks can be found in the `simd-minimizers-bench` directory in the GitHub repository.
+Benchmarks can be found in the `bench` directory in the GitHub repository.

-`simd-minimizers-bench/benches/bench.rs` contains benchmarks used in [this blogpost](https://curiouscoding.nl/posts/fast-minimizers/).
+`bench/benches/bench.rs` contains benchmarks used in [this blogpost](https://curiouscoding.nl/posts/fast-minimizers/).

-`simd-minimizers-bench/src/bin/paper.rs` contains benchmarks used in the paper.
+`bench/src/bin/paper.rs` contains benchmarks used in the paper.

 Note that the benchmarks require some nightly features, you can install the latest nightly version with